axolo-co/WDIDY/readme.md

 WDIDY is a fun experiment, it was made entirely using ChatGPT 4.

+## How does it work?

+WDIDY will look at your 30 most recent updated repositories, fetch the commits you've made that day and prompt ChatGPT 3.5 to resume them in bullet points.

 ## How to use it

 1. Add a .env file in the cloned repository with: